ccschmitz/sublime-config/README.md

 # Sublime Config

-Everyone likes to compare their Vim config, why don't more people share their Sublime config?
+Everyone likes to compare their Vim config but I don't see anyone sharing their Sublime configs.
+Sup wit dat?

 ## Use This Config